What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 The future unfolds in unexpected ways

 According to Otto Scharmer, a Senior Lecturer at MIT and a leading systems thinker, systems change is a big challenge for collective decision-making and creativity.
-How do we move from just reacting against the issues of the past, toward sensing and actualizing the future that is wanting to emerge?
-And how do we do this in a way that bridges today’s ecological, social, and spiritual divides?
+How do we move away from just reacting in response to the issues of the past and instead start sensing and actualizing the future that’s waiting to emerge?
+And how do we do that in a way that bridges today’s ecological, social and spiritual divides?

-Certain conditions or circumstances motivate people to strive to transcend prevailing ways of thinking and acting.
-How to create conditions that do not lead to the reproduction of pre-existing values, norms and beliefs, and, instead, encourage a different quality of interaction between the individual, the community, the ‘more-than-human’ reality, and the world at large.
+Certain conditions or circumstances motivate people to strive to transcend the prevailing ways of thinking and acting.
+How can we create conditions that don’t lead to the reproduction of pre-existing values, norms and beliefs but instead encourage a different quality of interaction between the individual, the community, the ‘more-than-human’ reality and the world at large?

-The future unfolds in unexpected ways, which is why we need to learn today to let go of old patterns of thought and behavior to allow for the emergence of new and innovative behaviours and ideas for complex challenges.
+The future unfolds in unexpected ways, which is why we need to learn to let go of old patterns of thought and behavior and allow for the emergence of new and innovative behaviours and ideas.
 This is the future coming into being, the concept that is described in Otto Scharmer’s book, Theory U: Leading from the Future as it Emerges.
-The Essentials of Theory U, as the experience by which people engage in deep listening and awareness to sense emerging possibilities and potential futures.
-The journey from ego-system to eco-system awareness, or from “me” to “we” requires better relating to others, to the whole system, and to oneself.
+The journey from ego-system to eco-system awareness, or from ‘me’ to ‘we’ requires better relating to others, to the whole system and to oneself.

 Quiz